nens/nens-meta/README.md

 TODO

-Install vscode's editorconfig plung.
+Install vscode's editorconfig plugin.
 Lots of other editors have build-in support or have their own plugin.

 ## Installing the project